Adhik-6/image_generator/README.md

 Use this section to mention useful resources and libraries that you have used in your projects.

  - [Tailwind CSS](https://tailwindcss.com) - For styling the frontend
- - [Cloudinary](https://cloudinary.com) - For image upload and storage
+ - [Cloudinary Documentaion](https://cloudinary.com) - For image upload and storage
- - [Hugging Face](https://huggingface.co) - For providing the API for image generation
+ - [Hugging Face Dcoumentation](https://huggingface.co) - For providing the Inference API usage reference
- - [Render](https://render.com) - For deploying using render
+ - [Render Documentation](https://render.com) - For deploying using render
+ - [Vite Documentation](https://vitejs.dev/) - For setting up the React frontend
+ - [ChatGPT](https://chat.openai.com/) - For helping with code snippets and debugging
+ - [Gemini](https://gemini.google.com/) - For helping with refactoring and optimizing code

 <p align="right">(<a href="#readme-top">back to top</a>)</p>